hyunjinjeong/gatsby-typescript-eslint-prettier/README.md

 npm install --save-dev @types/react @types/react-dom @types/node
 ```

-In `tsconfig.json`, these options should be set if you want to use project files as they are without getting errors.
+In `tsconfig.json`, these options should be set if you want to use the project files as they are without getting errors.

 ```json
 {